Congratulations! You’ve graduated from college and are ready to take on the world.

 Student loan debt is a sensitive topic, and therefore the reviews online are very critical of MyFedLoan.
 From our research, we’ve found that most federal student loan servicers have similar reviews.
 Here are a few pros and cons of MyFedLoan:

-- As one of the largest student loan servicers, it has a well-built system and account access
+- As one of the largest student loan servicers, it has a well-built system and official account access

 - Users have many loan repayment options